 4. Nurture & Segment Visitors Within Facebook Messenger

 Through Facebook Messenger, businesses can send out message sequences just like they would do with email marketing.
-What is unique is that these sequences can happen much faster than with email marketing.
-For example, instead of waiting a couple days before sending the next message, you can send several messages over right away within a number of minutes or however you want to work it.
+What is unique is that these sequences can happen much faster than email marketing.
+For example, instead of waiting a couple of days before sending the next message, you can send several messages over right away within a number of minutes or however you want to work it.

 What’s especially beneficial about this feature is that you get instant responses to your messages since the whole idea of Facebook Messages inspires people to act right away.
 On the other hand, with email marketing, your emails can be ignored and lost in a cluttered inbox or spam filter.

 Through Facebook Messenger, you can create an automated sales funnel, send downloads and content upgrades, and then segment people into different targeted lists.
 Segmenting can be done by triggering a certain chat sequence if a person mentions a keyword during an interaction with the Facebook Messenger bot.

 5. Drive Sales Conversions Using Facebook Messenger Marketing

 Facebook Messenger marketing helps marketers achieve higher open rates and clickthrough rates, which allows for more leads, sales, and conversions.
 At the same time, it helps enhance awareness about your products, services, and brand.